Shared 1 year ago • Featured Tip

 Ayurvedic Treatment for Psoriasis

 Ayurvedic treatment of psoriasis includes counseling, lifestyle management, diet management and ayurvedic external and internal treatment.
-In the case of scalp psoriasis, shirodhara with proper oils is also a very effective treatment.
+In the case of scalp psoriasis, Shirodhara with proper oils is also a very effective treatment.
 Treatment may also include stress management, oral Ayurvedic medicines, immunomodulators for immunity, topical treatments, regular follow up appointments and yoga and meditation to relieve mental stress.
 The blend of natural herbs and elements, which are extremely beneficial for the health and skin.
-The panchakarma therapy in Ayurveda is strong enough to cure psoriasis effectively.
-The therapy includes a thorough detoxification of the whole body system and removal of all harmful toxins from body fluids.
+The Panchakarma therapy in Ayurveda is strong enough to cure psoriasis effectively.
+The therapy includes thorough detoxification of the whole body system and removal of all harmful toxins from body fluids.
 Thus the main aim is to purify the blood system and restore the digestive system in order to prevent the disease.

 It is important to maintain a healthy lifestyle in order to adapt to this condition.
 Regular exercise is also very important.
-Yogic asanas and pranayam can help to keep the mind and body fit and healthy.
+Yogic asanas and pranayama can help to keep the mind and body fit and healthy.

 Few precautions for psoriasis patients: